HussainAther/philosophy/neuro/comptheory.md

 We may use optimizing methods from mathematics, physics, and computer science in nueroscience.
 If we assume artificial neural netwroks are simialr to biological ones, we may use error minimization as an optimization procedure.
-The way we adjust parameters and weights we may analyze the computaitons of a neural system in how it generate ideas from the organization of a network.
+The way we adjust parameters and weights we may analyze the computations of a neural system in how it generate ideas from the organization of a network.
 We may use backpropagation in creating models that have the capacities of a biological neural network, and speculate on how networks function in a computational theory of mind.
 The nervous systems of the brain have